 Certainly, that’s a lot of scientific jargon.
 A much simpler explanation of CVap can be found in this quirky video.

-CVap generates heated vapor from a water reservoir at the unit’s base.
-We refer to it as the evaporator.
-If food is cooler than the evaporator, the heated vapor condenses on food, heating it.
+CVap generates heated vapor from a water reservoir (or evaporator) at the unit’s base.
+If the food is cooler than the evaporator, the heated vapor condenses on the food, heating it.
 On the other hand, food that’s hotter than the vapor temperature evaporates moisture, cooling it.
-Since evaporation and condensation are highly effective heat transfer phenomena, food temperature must equalize with the vapor temperature.
+Since evaporation and condensation are highly effective heat transfer phenomena, food temperature equalizes with the vapor temperature.
 Ultimately, food temperature is affected more by the vapor temperature than the air temperature.
-Food simply can’t drop below the evaporator temperature.
-This differs from other so-called “humidified” equipment.
-Only CVap directly controls food temperature via controlled-heat vapor.
+Food simply can’t drop below the vapor temperature.

 In a conventional oven, evaporation increases exponentially with the food’s temperature.
 Evaporation slows as food’s interior moisture decreases.
 As a result, the food dries out.